Complaints Against Attorneys

 How does the State Bar handle attorney misconduct?

 The Office of Chief Trial Counsel handles complaints from both clients, members of the public, and other attorneys over unethical professional conduct.
-(Attorney misconduct complaint form.)
+Attorney misconduct complaint form available in English, Spanish, Vietnamese, Korean, Russian, and Chinese.

 You may also call the State Bar’s multilingual intake hotline at 800-843-9053 (in California) or 213-765-1200 (outside California) to request the form or discuss the complaint-filing process.
 There is no fee for filing a complaint, and you do not have to be a U.S. citizen.
 Be sure to include copies of any documents that will help support your claim.